 How To Eat Rice Porridge (And Cook It, Too)

 Visiting Kyoto recently, Tadashi and I rendezvoused with Chef Hisao Nakahigashi at 7 a.m., hopping in his van and setting off for the valleys and mountains north of the city, where he heads every day to forage for wild greens and collect vegetables from family farmers.
-I've profiled Mr. Nakahigashi on this blog (and for an upcoming story, too); he's a revered chef and an incredibly gracious man whom I greatly admire and respect.
+Mr. Nakahigashi is a revered chef and an incredibly gracious man whom I greatly admire and respect.
 It's been a privilege to join him on his morning excursions to the countryside through the seasons, which are always such an education for me.

 We made our way along Route 477, a narrow country road that was once a leg of the old saba kaido, Mr. Nakahigashi explained, the historic "mackerel road," along which salted fish was transported from the Sea of Japan to Kyoto during the Edo Period.
 Winding up a fog-swept mountain through dense cedar forest speckled with the brilliant red autumn leaves of momiji maple, we arrived in a tiny hamlet called Momoi (which had, surprisingly, a very rustic inn; would be an interesting sojourn).
 First order of business, picking up nameko and shiitake mushrooms from an old farmer there.
 Second order of business, tasting this man's unforgettable raw honey, and drinking tea with him and his wife.
 From there, we visited two farmers in the Ohara valley, stopped by a hillside to forage for wild strawberries, and picked up a chicken from the chef's own flock, which he keeps in the area.